Element-Research/rnn/README.md

 ![GRU-BENCHMARK](doc/image/gru-benchmark.png)

 RNN dropout (see Ref.
 E and F) was benchmark on `PennTreeBank` dataset using `recurrent-language-model.lua` script, too.
-The details can be found in the script. `BGRU` stands for Bayesian GRUs which uses dropouts on inner connections (naming as Ref.
-F).
+The details can be found in the script.
+In the benchmark, `GRU` utilizes a dropout after `LookupTable`, while `BGRU`, stands for Bayesian GRUs, uses dropouts on inner connections (naming as Ref.
+F), but not after `LookupTable`.

 As Yarin Gal (Ref.
 F) mentioned, it is recommended that one may use `p = 0.25` for the first attempt.